lasjdhu/university-projects/README.md

 ## 📜 Regarding License(s)

+- Some files have Licenses specified in headers, some do not.
+If you do not see a License in header this is *probably* file I wrote myself
 - Some projects contain code provided by professors, identifiable by comments in the source files.
 - Several projects were team-based.
 When applicable, I credit my collaborators with their GitHub profiles in the corresponding `README.md` files.

-- **Note:** Usage of this code may be restricted due to the inclusion of professor-contributed code and team project work. **If you're a student at BUT FIT, do not reuse this code to avoid plagiarism issues.**
+- **Note:** Usage of this code may be restricted due to the inclusion of professor-contributed code and team project work.
+- **IMPORTANT: Do not reuse this code to avoid plagiarism issues.**